devanshjoshi08/RISCV-Pipeline-Research/README.md

 **Forwarding over stalling**: Back-to-back dependent instructions are everywhere in compiled code.
 Stalling on every RAW dependency would waste 1-2 cycles each time.
 Forwarding eliminates the penalty for everything except load-use, which still needs a 1-cycle stall since the data isn't available until memory responds.

 **BHT over static prediction**: With static predict-not-taken, a 10-iteration loop wastes 20 cycles (2 per taken branch).
 The BHT learns the pattern after a couple iterations and only mispredicts on entry and exit, dropping the penalty to ~4 cycles.
-It costs 166 LUTs.
+It costs ~170 LUTs.

 **Branches resolve in EX, not ID**: Resolving in ID would cut the misprediction penalty to 1 cycle, but it means the branch operands need to be available in the decode stage.
 That would require adding forwarding paths to ID, complicating the critical path.
 Keeping resolution in EX is simpler and the BHT makes up for the extra cycle most of the time.

 **Direct-mapped cache**: A set-associative cache would have better hit rates, but for the small programs running on this core, a direct-mapped cache with 64 lines covers the working set fine.
-It's already the most expensive module in the design at 699 LUTs.
+It's already the most expensive module in the design.

+**Dual-port IMEM for .rodata access**: In a Harvard architecture, code and data memories are separate.
+String constants and other read-only data end up in the code ROM, but load instructions normally only read from data RAM.
+A second read port on the instruction ROM lets the MEM stage access .rodata without adding a separate memory or copying data at startup.

 ## Verification